bespoyasov/bespoyasov/README.md

 I help companies develop, release and maintain their projects; mentor and teach students software development and system architecture; share my knowledge and experience through my [blog](https://github.com/bespoyasov/www) and online books.

-On this page, I collected most recent projects I released, talks I gave, and posts I written so you can find what you're most interested in.
+On this page, I collected my most recent projects, talks, and posts so you can find what you're most interested in.

 ## Personal Projects 🧑‍💻